 After all, the element nitrogen is used religiously at the biochemical level.
 Amino acids are one such molecule.
 Amino acids contain an amine group (NH2), and are used to build polypeptide chains that fold into proteins.
 Another example would be DNA.
 DNA contains the four nitrogenous bases, adenine, guanine, cytosine, and thymine.

 I frequently think about soil microbes, the nitrogen cycle, and its relation to plant life.
 It is probably the field of biology I would like to delve deeper into in graduate school.
 What got me thinking about it today was when I was emptying the retained water from my raised vegetable garden.
 The water was a yellowish-brown, and it made me wonder what nutrients were present in the water, what microbes.
 Naturally, I went ahead and watered other plants with this nutrient-rich water.

 To conclude, I’d like to mention one genera of bacteria that I find quite fascinating.
 Its name is Azotobacter, a Gram-negative, free-living bacterium.
 This bacterium is first and foremost a diazotroph (a nitrogen fixing bacterium).
 It is of importance to scientists because it can fix nitrogen aerobically.
-It also has a neat way of protecting the sensitive nitrogenase enzyme from oxygen radicals by making a protein to protect it.
+It also has a neat way of protecting the sensitive nitrogenase enzyme from free radicals by making a protein to protect it.
 Also, if conditions become rough, it will form into a cyst to prolong its survival.Remember, it’s research studying soil microbes like Azotobacter which will pave the way toward better agricultural practices, and altogether the future of our food security.